ZbigniewStasienko/weather-forecast/README.md

 To get an API key from WeatherAPI.com and set the proper fields in the "API Response Fields" directory, follow these steps:

-1. Sign Up: Go to WeatherAPI.com and sign up for an account.
+1. Sign Up: Go to [WeatherAPI](https://www.weatherapi.com/) and sign up for an free account.
 2. Generate API Key: Once logged in, navigate to the dashboard to generate your API key.
 3. Select API Response Fields: